Gallery crackdown on Leonardo da Vinci show tickets

 The gallery has withheld a limited number of tickets to be sold each day, but on its website it warns visitors they may have to wait for up to three hours and then wait again to enter the show.

-The website also advises ticket holders unable to attend to provide a signed letter of authorization if they wish to hand them over to somebody else.
+The website also advises ticket holders unable to attend to provide a signed letter of authorisation if they wish to hand them over to somebody else.

 On Wednesday, two tickets were offered on the eBay online auction website for 600 pounds, although most were priced significantly lower and in some cases at a discount to face value.